About the Foundation

 To further the educational aims of the foundation

 Premier Scottish Scientist

-1. The James Clerk Maxwell Foundation is not an American foundation; it was founded and funded by a native of Scotland, who resides most of the year in the United States.
-The Foundation is governed and administered according to the Law of Scotland, and is recognised as a Scottish Charity by the Inland Revenue of the United Kingdom (Registered Charity SC015003).
+Note: The James Clerk Maxwell Foundation was founded and initially funded by a native of Scotland, who was a resident of the United States.
+The Foundation is governed and administered according to the Law of Scotland, and is recognised as a Scottish Charity by HM Revenue and Customs (Registered Charity SC015003).

 Donations will be gratefully acknowledged if sent to:

 14 India Street

 For all enquiries, or to request covenant and gift forms, please write to us at this address, or contact us via email at: